A geometric structure underlying the interaction Hamiltonian of quantum electrodynamics: SL(2,C) transformations and Lorentz transformations

 When $\kappa^A$ is transformed by a matrix $h^{A}_{\ \ B}$, $\ov\kappa^{A'}$ is transformed by its complex-conjugate matrix, namely,

 where

-Now, we discuss relation between SL(2,C) transformations and Lorentz transformations.
+Now, we discuss relationship between SL(2,C) transformations and Lorentz transformations.
 Related to a SL(2,C) transformation $h^{A}_{\ \ B}$ performed on a space $\WW$, we use $\Lambda^\mu_{\ \ \nu}$ to denote the corresponding transformation on the space $\VV$,

 It proves convenient to require invariance of the EM-symbols under SL(2,C) transformations, namely,

 where

 This requirement can fix the form of $\Lambda^\mu_{\ \ \nu}$.
 In fact, substituting Eq.(\ref{ww-sig}) into Eq.(\ref{wwsig=sig}) and rearranging the positions of some labels, one gets